gboehl/dynare/doc/manual/source/the-model-file.rst

 .. matcomm::  var_expectation.initialize(NAME_OF_VAR_EXPECTATION_MODEL);

-  |br| Initialise the VAR expectation model, by building the companion matrix of the auxiliary model.
+  |br| Initialise the `var_expectation_model` by building the companion matrix
+  of the associated auxiliary `var_model`.
+Needs to be executed before attempts to simulate or estimate the model.

   |br|

 .. matcomm::  var_expectation.update(NAME_OF_VAR_EXPECTATION_MODEL);

-  |br| Update VAR expectation model reduced form parameters.
+  |br| Update/compute the reduced form parameters of `var_expectation_model`.
+Needs to be executed
+  before attempts to simulate or estimate the model and requires the auxiliary `var_model` to have previously been initialized.

   |br|